Nickelodeon (Indian TV channel): Programming

-In the channel's first years of broadcasting it aired mostly original programmes from US, such as Rugrats, Aaahh!
-Real Monsters, As Told by Ginger, Rocket Power, The Wild Thornberrys, The Adventures of Jimmy Neutron: Boy Genius, Rocko's Modern Life, The Angry Beavers, CatDog, Hey Arnold!, The Fairly OddParents, SpongeBob SquarePants and Danny Phantom.
-The network also aired live action shows, such as Kenan & Kel, Drake & Josh, Clarissa Explains It All, Legends of the Hidden Temple, and others.
+In the channel's first years of broadcasting it aired mostly original programs from the US version of the channel, such as Rugrats, Aaahh!!!
+Real Monsters, As Told by Ginger, Rocket Power, The Wild Thornberrys, The Adventures of Jimmy Neutron: Boy Genius, Rocko's Modern Life, The Angry Beavers, CatDog, Hey Arnold!, The Fairly OddParents, SpongeBob SquarePants, Danny Phantom, Avatar: The Last Airbender, Kenan & Kel, Drake & Josh, Clarissa Explains It All, Legends of the Hidden Temple, and others.

 After the success of Nickelodeon U.S. game shows, Nick India produced two local game shows, Dum Dama Dum and Gilli Gilli Gappa.
 They launched J Bole Toh Jadoo, a spin-off series of 2003's Koi...
 Mil Gaya.
 The series premiered on 14 November 2004 on Children's Day.

-In 2006 Nick India started acquiring Japanese animated shows such as Ninja Hattori, Perman and Mighty Cat Masked Niyander.
+In 2006 Nick India started acquiring Japanese anime such as Ninja Hattori, Perman and Mighty Cat Masked Niyander.
 Due to poor performance of original Nickelodeon content, the channel started to rely more on third party programming and focused on animated content only.
-Newer live action shows like iCarly were not aired until the launch of TeenNick in 2012 and some ongoing Nickelodeon cartoons at that time such as The Fairly OddParents were permanently removed from the channel.
-Only some shows like Tak and the Power of Juju and The Penguins of Madagascar premiered in later years.
+Newer live-action shows like iCarly were not aired until the launch of TeenNick in 2012 and some ongoing Nickelodeon cartoons at that time such as The Fairly OddParents were permanently removed from the channel.
+Other shows like Tak and the Power of Juju and The Penguins of Madagascar premiered in later years.

 Nick started airing Colors's show Jai Shri Krishna in 2009.
-The show was re-edited and customised for a younger audience.
+The show was re-edited and customized for a younger audience.
 They also acquired Little Krishna, an animated series produced by BIG Animation India and The Indian Heritage Foundation in May 2009.
 Also, in 2009 the channel started acquired the French series Oggy and the Cockroaches.

-Starting in 2011, Nickelodeon India started producing local animated shows, starting with Keymon Ache and a theatrical movie based on the series.
-The local strategy became successful with Motu Patlu in 2012, and they later launched more local animated series like Pakdam Pakdai in 2013, Shiva in 2016, Gattu Battu in 2017, Rudra in 2018 and Ting Tong in 2020.
-The success with domestic product gave the network the latitude to reduce their dependence on foreign content, and with the launch of Nickelodeon HD+ in 2015, the original shows from the American and British networks migrated to that channel space instead.
+In 2011, Nickelodeon India began producing local animated shows, starting with Keymon Ache and a theatrical movie based on the series.
+Motu Patlu debuted in 2012, and was followed by more local animated series like Pakdam Pakdai in 2013 (which later moved to Nickelodeon Sonic), Shiva in 2015, Gattu Battu in 2017, Rudra in 2018, Ting Tong in 2020 and Chikoo aur Bunty in 2021.
+The original shows from the American network migrated to Nickelodeon HD+ in 2015.